thenerdery/dot-net-standards/Unit_Testing.md

 The scope of testing depends a lot on the project and its budget.
-On faster, low budget, quick turn around projects, it's often in you and your client's best interest to focus on happy path integration tests that excersize the entire system.
+On faster, low budget, quick turn around projects, it's often in you and your client's best interest to focus on happy path integration tests that exercise the entire system.

 On larger, longer-term projects that will have many developers over many months,